DEI STATEMENT of Principle

 Within our region and unique history, laws, systems, policies, practices, and even violence have marginalized entire populations, most notably Black and Indigenous Peoples and People of Color.
 We denounce racism and discrimination, actions that undermine the well-being, vitality and economic prosperity of our community.

-To see a one-page overview of the Board-approved TAUW 2020-2021 DEI Plan as presented by the Diversity & Inclusion Advisory Council, please click here.
+To see a one-page overview of the Board-approved TAUW 2023 DEI Plan as presented by the Diversity & Inclusion Advisory Council, please click here.
+Approved by Tulsa Area United Way’s Diversity & Inclusion Advisory Council on 09/30/2021 and by the Board of Directors on 10/06/2021.

 EQUAL EMPLOYMENT Opportunity Policy